FFKatahiraT/Measurement-of-electron-density-in-glow-discharge-with-surface-waves-resonance/README.md

    Then, to obtain electron temperatures you can use plot_Te.py script.

 4. Raw data are in "raw" directory.
-   You can make VSWR(frequency) plots and calculate electron density on power dependence using calcNe_2.py
+   You can make VSWR(frequency) plots and calculate electron density on power dependence using calcNe_2.py;
+   Numerical simulation data (x_comsol and y_comsol) are taken from mph model.